 No more lengthy legal documents that only make sense to people who’ve passed their LSAT’s!

-As you can see from above, this is kind of a big deal.
+As you can see from the above, this is kind of a big deal.

-With only a few weeks to go, you should be looking into whether GDPR applies to you and your business.
-Here’s a couple question to ask yourself:
+Now that GDPR is live, you should be looking into whether these new regulations apply to you and your business.
+Here’s a couple of question to ask yourself:

 - Do you currently or will you have customers, partners, contractors, vendors, etc, based in the EU?